-James Strong (@coachjstrong3) begins his seventh season as an assistant coach for Belmont Basketball in 2017-18.
+James Strong (@coachjstrong3) begins his eighth season as an assistant coach for Belmont Basketball in 2018-19.

 Upon arrival, Strong’s candor and no nonsense approach resonated with Belmont players, and evidence of his work with Bruin backcourt players, in particular, is undeniable.

-In short order, Strong has worked with four of the most productive and decorated players in program history: Ian Clark, Kerron Johnson, J.J.
-Mann, and Craig Bradshaw.
+In short order, Strong has worked with five of the most productive and decorated players in program history: Ian Clark, Kerron Johnson, J.J.
+Mann, Craig Bradshaw and Austin Luke.
 In 2013, Clark and Johnson ranked among the top backcourts in America, leading the Bruins to a No. 24 final RPI and program-best No. 11 NCAA Tournament seed.

 More recently, Strong continued the development of Craig Bradshaw, as the 2016 graduate blossomed into one of the nation’s best players.
 Named All-OVC for three times and an All-America and All-District selection, Bradshaw cemented his Mid-Major All-America status with a 25-point performance against ACC Champion Virginia in the NCAA Tournament.